Hurricane Patricia

 Hurricane Patricia was the most powerful tropical cyclone on record worldwide in terms of maximum sustained winds.
-It was also the second-most intense on record worldwide in terms of pressure, with a minimum atmospheric pressure of 872 mbar (hPa; 872 mbar), just behind Typhoon Tip's 870 mbar.
-Originating from a sprawling disturbance near the Gulf of Tehuantepec, south of Mexico, in mid-October 2015, Patricia was first classified a tropical depression on October 20.
+It was also the second-most intense on record worldwide in terms of pressure, with a minimum atmospheric pressure of 872 mbar, just behind Typhoon Tip's 870 mbar.
+Originating from a sprawling disturbance near the Gulf of Tehuantepec, south of Mexico, in mid-October 2015, Patricia was first classified as a tropical depression on October 20.
 Initial development was slow, with only modest strengthening within the first day of its classification.
 The system later became a tropical storm and was named Patricia, the twenty-fourth named storm of the 2015 Pacific hurricane season.
 Exceptionally favorable environmental conditions fueled explosive intensification on October 22.
 A well-defined eye developed within an intense central dense overcast and Patricia grew from a tropical storm to a Category 5 hurricane in just 24 hours—a near-record pace.
 On October 23, the hurricane achieved its record peak intensity with maximum sustained winds of 215 mph.
 (Note: All winds are one-minute sustained unless otherwise noted.)
 This made it the most intense tropical cyclone on record in the Western Hemisphere and the strongest globally in terms of one-minute maximum sustained winds.

 Late on October 23, dramatic weakening ensued and Patricia made landfall near Cuixmala, Jalisco, with winds of 150 mph.
 This still made it the strongest landfalling Pacific hurricane on record at the time, until it was surpassed by Hurricane Otis in 2023.
 Patricia continued to weaken extremely quickly, faster than it had intensified, as it interacted with the mountainous terrain of Mexico.
 Within 24 hours of moving ashore, Patricia weakened into a tropical depression and dissipated soon thereafter, late on October 24.